Your shopping cart

 Our sensor cleaning service

 Lenses can get dirty in various places, namely on the glass, behind the glass or on the rubbers.
-If the Lens is dirty on the Body, it can be cleaned with a deep cleaner, just like the camera body, and the rubbers on the Lens can be cleaned again.
+If the Lens is dirty on the Body, you can clean this as well as the camera body with a deep cleaner and refurbish the rubbers on the Lens.
 You just have to make sure that the cleaner does not get onto the glass, which is why it is best to apply the cleaner to a microfiber cloth and clean the rubbers.

 You should not clean glass elements with your T-shirt, sweater or a cloth, as this can not only leave scratches, but also simply leave lint behind.
 You can prevent this by using a very fine microfiber cloth that does not lint.
 A good alternative here are lenspens, which usually combine several practical tools for cleaning camera equipment, such as a brush.